Supersonic-Sites/Condesa/content/repair.md

         img_alt: Please type in a description of the image
   - type: divider
     bg_color: white
-  - type: faq_third
+  - type: heading_full
+    id: none
+    bg_color: white
+    align: center
-    title: Frequently asked questions
+    title: FAQ
-    desc: Can’t find the answer you’re looking for?
-Reach out us via our
-    cta: contact page.
-    cta_link: contact/
-    faqs:
+    title_size: big
+    desc: none
+  - type: divider_half
+    bg_color: white
+  - type: faq_toggle
-      - question: Can you fix my…?
+    question: Can you fix my…?
     answer: The answer to this question is almost always yes.
 We can repair all jewelry and most items in precious metals, titanium, steel, and most costume jewelry.
+    faqs:
       - question: "How much does a ring sizing cost? "
         answer: There is a big range depending on the type of ring and if it is getting bigger or smaller.
 Size down on simple gold rings is around